IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_tech_guided_navigation.rst

 Step 4
 ^^^^^^^^
+Add the Custom Field to the Segment by adding an element, select Field to capture from the dropdown, and find the field using the "ilao-[issue)_short title" provided earlier.
+Once the correct field is identified, give the field a Label.
+The label will be displayed to the applicant as the question.

+To add instructions to a segment, simply Add element, select Instructions and complete the box with the text you want to display to the applicant.

+Step 5
+^^^^^^^^
+[add output expressions]

+Step 6
+^^^^^^^^
+[create outcomes]
+[within Dialogue or switch to another]
+[rest-export]

+Step 7
+^^^^^^^
+[Create Primary Form] -

+New Intake Form - give name like, "GN-SNAP" to easily identify the form.
+A description is not necessary.
+Create New Process Containing This Form = yes; Active = yes; Add Continue Button = yes; Process type = Intake.
+Under Form Elements select Block and then choose Dialog Runner and Add.
+Within the Dialogue Runner, choose the Dialogue created above.
+Scroll to the bottom and Continue.

 Create a Navigation Dialogue, which will route the user to the appropriate Interactive Dialogue.
 Add the Dialogue Runner Block to the form where the user should see the Dialogues.

 [further expansion here]

+Step 8
+^^^^^^^
+[Update Process created in Step 7] - rename with the following naming convention ilao-GN-[top legal issue]_[more specific legal issue].
+You may not have a more specific legal issue.
+Two examples of names are ilao-GN-HSG_landlord and ilao-GN-SNAP. *Process can be used with the Guided Navigation API must be set to yes.* For ease of adding the legal issue to SMS and the website, copy to Process UUID and paste it in the Process Description

 Integration into Website
 ==========================